Listen to Kaz tell her story

 But cancer wasn’t finished with me.
 In October 2019, during my second diagnosis, my treatment stopped abruptly when my heart began to fail.
 A dangerously low ejection fraction left me living with heart failure, on lifelong medication, and hearing the words I’d feared most.
 I might never carry a child.
 Even though I had preserved embryos, it felt like hope had been stolen all over again.

-After years of healing and careful planning, heart med dose reductions, my husband and I turned to IVF.
+After years of healing and careful planning, heart medication dose reductions, my husband and I turned to IVF.
 On 13th February 2024, after our second round, we heard the words I once thought impossible: “You’re pregnant.”
 Every heartbeat, mine and my baby’s, felt like a hard-won miracle.
 And in October 2024 we welcomed our son Atlas.